X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Problem Formulation and Background

 \textbf{Co-Training of Robot Policies.} Cross-embodiment datasets are typically leveraged for policy learning by \emph{co-training} with the robot dataset.
 A straightforward approach is to simply combine the robot dataset \(\mathcal{D}_R\) and the human dataset \(\mathcal{D}_H\) and train on the aggregated mixture:

-where \(\ell\) denotes the behavior cloning loss function.
-This co-training paradigm treats human and robot data as interchangeable, assuming human and robot action dynamics are matched, i.e., $p_H(\mathbf{A_t}=a_{t:t+S}|s_t) \approx p_R(\mathbf{A_t}=a_{t:t+S}|s_t)$.
+where \(\ell\) is the behavior cloning loss.
+This assumes human and robot data have interchangeable dynamics, i.e., $p_H(\mathbf{A_t}=a_{t:t+S}|s_t) \approx p_R(\mathbf{A_t}=a_{t:t+S}|s_t)$.
 However, differences in embodiment and execution style mean that human actions are often physically infeasible for the robot.
 As a result, naive co-training can significantly degrade policy performance, motivating the need for more selective co-training strategies.

+\textbf{Ambient Diffusion.} Ambient Diffusion~\cite{daras2023ambient, daras2023consistent, daras2024consistent, daras2025ambientdiffusionomnitraining, daras2025ambient} is a recent method that trains diffusion models on low-quality data under sufficient noise.
+Their key insight is that high- and low-quality distributions $p_{\rm high}$ and $p_{\rm low}$ are close ($\epsilon$-merged~\cite{daras2025ambient}) after $k$ steps in the forward diffusion process if $D_{KL}\!\left(p_{\rm low}^k \;\|\; p_{\rm high}^k\right) \leq \epsilon$, enabling the use of low-quality data in high-noise regimes.
+We connect this idea to robot policy learning: when training Diffusion Policies~\cite{chi2024diffusionpolicy}, we view human and robot demonstrations as low- and high-quality samples, respectively, learning from noised human actions only when they match the robot's dynamics.